mlvrkhn/RckPprScssrs/README.md

 This is a Rock Paper Scissors that you play against PC.

 # How to play
 Click on the weapon you want to use.
+First to 5 points wins.